 When Lindsay of Love & Olive Oil announced that she and Julie of The Little Kitchen were hosting their first annual Food Blogger Cookie Swap, it took me all of two seconds to (1) sign-up to participate, and (2) decide which cookie recipe to use.

-This cookie is so tasty and addictive, a friend of mine actually requested it for her birthday … instead of a birthday cake.
+This cookie is so tasty and addictive, a friend of mine actually requested it for her birthday celebration … instead of a birthday cake.

-I would totally love to take credit for this cookie, but I would be doing a double injustice: it’s based on the ridiculously delicious Berger cookie, the famous and much beloved invention of DeBaufre Bakeries in Baltimore, and, this version is adapted from a recipe developed by the lovely peeps at King Arthur Flour, sporting the aforementioned whipped ganache topping instead of the super-rich fudge topping of the original.
+I would totally love to take credit for this cookie, but I would be doing a double injustice: it’s based on the ridiculously delicious original Berger cookie, the famous and much beloved invention of DeBaufre Bakeries in Baltimore.
+And, this version is adapted from a recipe developed by the lovely peeps at King Arthur Flour, sporting the aforementioned whipped ganache topping instead of the super-rich fudge topping of the original.
 I love both, but whipped ganache holds a special place in this girl’s chocolate-lovin’ heart.